 A Brief History of the Charles River Museum of Industry & Innovation

-At a later date, the institution was renamed The Charles River Museum of Industry and Innovation.
-The term innovation not only relates to the process of creativity and ingenuity that allows for the perfection of machines over time, it also underlines a new mission for the museum: to consider not just the past, but the present and the future.
-As the museum evolves, so do its goals; as history unfolds, so does the museum's relevance.
+In 2007, the institution was renamed The Charles River Museum of Industry and Innovation.
+The term "innovation" not only relates to the process of creativity and ingenuity that allows for the perfection of machines over time, but also underlines a new mission for the Museum: to consider not just the past, but the present and the future.
+As the Museum evolves, so do its goals; as history unfolds, so does the Museum's relevance.